federico-priolo/GuiCOBOL/README.md

-# guicobol
+# GuiCOBOL
-a gui framework for gnucobol
+a gui framework for gnucobol that uses agar gui tool kit